Josephvazhae1/aircraft-design-optimization/README.md

 - Pop the node with the lowest f(n) from the queue.
 - If the node has not been visited, evaulate its neighbors as described above.
 - Repeat the process for a predefined number of iterations or until convergence criteria are met.

+#### 5. Visualize & Anaylze Results

+Within our A* algorithm, we tracked the folowing to help us better understand the trends and changes that our algorithm makes to our parameter values and estimated range.
+- Optimal parameter values/range estimation
+- Breguet Range over time
+- Parameter values over time
+- Parameter changed at each iteration

+The following graph visualizes the performance of our A* algorithm:

 ## Gradient Descent Algorithm